 Icing pens & edible glitter to decorate

-2 heart shape cooking cutters (large & small)
+2 heart shape cooking cutters (one large one small)

 1. Sieve the flour into a bowl, add the butter & rub the mixture until it resembles breadcrumbs.

 2. Add the sugar & mix until a soft dough consistency is formed.
 Transfer the dough to a food bag & leave in the fridge for 1 hour.

 3. To prepare the middle of the cookie, place the unwrapped boiled sweets into a food bag &

 bash crush the sweets with a rolling pin.
 To prevent the bag from splitting fold it over several times.
 (Minnie had great fun bashing the sweets, although needed a little help as they took some force to break.)

 3. Roll out onto a floured surface & cut the hearts out with the cookie cutters, keeping the smaller heart cutouts for later.
 Transfer all the cookies to the baking tray.
 (We wrapped our baking tray in foil & greased with a little butter to prevent the sweets from sticking to the base.)

 4. Once all the hearts are on the baking tray it's time to add the sweets (a very exciting moment in our household)!
 Sprinkle the crushed sweets into the centre cut-out, taking care not to spill too many onto the cookie.
 If you wish to make hanging cookies, just add a hole to the top of the cookie before you add the crushed sweets, & add ribbon once cooked.

 5. Bake for 10-15mins at 180˚C/350˚F until the cookies are golden & the sweets have melted.
 Remove from the oven & leave to cool in the baking tray.

 6. Once the sweets have set in the centre of the cookies, carefully remove them from the tray & leave to cool on a wire rack.

 Check out the gorgeous stained glass effect when a light is shone through.